ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for Android/Custom Beagle Activity.md

 3. Handling error
 4. ProgressBar

-Check out the example below of how to custom an Beagle Activity:
+Check out below how to customize a Beagle Activity:

 ```kotlin
 @RegisterController